 Conduct research around IEP: APLU encourages scholarship and research around the IEP Universities program.
 Students and scholars have won grants to conduct research on IEP, leveraged the IEP data corpus to write doctoral dissertations and are working with APLU to bolster the research portfolio around IEP and economic engagement.
 Interested individuals or organizations should contact Shalin Jyotishi at email@example.com for further information.

-Participate in the IEP Universities program through UEDA: IEP Open is a new partnership between APLU and the University Economic Development Association (UEDA) that will enable UEDA member campuses who are not members of APLU to participate in the IEP Universities Program.
-Through IEP Open, all institutions of higher education ranging from private research universities to community colleges are eligible to pursue the IEP designation and engage with the IEP university community.
-Learn more.
+Participate in the IEP Universities program through UEDA: APLU has partnered with the University Economic Development Association (UEDA) to enable UEDA member campuses who are not members of APLU to participate in the IEP Universities Program.
+All institutions of higher education ranging from private research universities to community colleges are eligible to participate.
+Questions regarding IEP Universities access for UEDA members may be addressed to UEDA's Tim Hindes at Tim.firstname.lastname@example.org.
+Learn more on UEDA's website.